igorbenav/FastAPI-boilerplate/README.md

 #### Features
 - [ ] Add a Rate Limiter decorator
 - [ ] Add mongoDB support
+- [ ] Add support in schema_to_select for dict as well as Pydantic Schema

 #### Security
 - [x] FastAPI docs behind authentication and hidden based on the environment